Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: Experiments

 \subsection{Ablation Study}

 \paragraph{Global Reference Cross-Attention.} We ablate the effect of global semantics modeling by GRCA for long story visualization.
 Specifically, for each image visualization in the sequence, we only use the single reference image at the corresponding index during the iteration as guidance.
-By establishing a global comprehension of the story for the diffusion model, Story-Adapter maintains the semantic consistency in the generated image sequence (Tab.~\ref{tab4} and Fig.~\ref{fig9}).
+By establishing a global comprehension of the story for the diffusion model, Story-Iter maintains the semantic consistency in the generated image sequence (Tab.~\ref{tab4} and Fig.~\ref{fig9}).
+For further discussion on GRCA, please refer to the Sec.~\ref{gvc}.

-\paragraph{Iterative Paradigm.} We conduct ablation experiments to evaluate the effect of the proposed iterative paradigm for long story visualization and to validate our linear weighting strategy compared to the fixed weight factors.
+\paragraph{Iterative Paradigm.} We conduct ablation experiments to evaluate the effect of the proposed iterative paradigm for long story visualization.
 As shown in Tab.~\ref{tab4} and Fig.~\ref{fig8}, the iterative paradigm improves generation quality for fine-grained interactions and semantic consistency.
 This is mainly because the iterative paradigm offers a global view of the entire story, thus reducing error accumulation and alleviating the propagation of the reference image flaws.

-A fixed weight factor of 0.3 minimally impacts visualization during iteration, while a fixed factor of 0.5 leads to excessive consistency in the image sequence.
-This enables flexibility within the iterative paradigm.
+In Tab.~\ref{tab5} and Fig.~\ref{fig8}, we validate our linear weighting strategy by comparing it with the fixed weighting strategy.
+While a smaller fixed weight factor enhances early text-image alignment, it limits consistency in later stages.
+Conversely, a larger fixed weight factor enforces excessive consistency across iterations, reducing flexibility.
+Thus, the fixed weighting strategy proves to be suboptimal.
+Based on the ablation results in Tab.~\ref{tab5}, we adopt a linear weighting strategy: $\left[ \lambda_{1}, \lambda_{L} \right]=\left[ 0.3, 0.5 \right]$ in 10 iterations.
+This enables greater flexibility within the iterative paradigm.

-\paragraph{Initialization.} To ablate the effect of the proposed initialization, we use a sequence of images consisting of the characters as reference images (\textit{i.e.}, \textit{w/o} initialization).
-Tab.~\ref{tab4} shows that when removing the proposed initialization, there is a significant decrease in the image-text alignment of Story-Adapter in terms of CLIP-T. Fig.~\ref{fig9} illustrates that without initialization, the diffusion model fails to generate the required objects according to text prompts, \textit{e.g.}, “\textit{nightingale}'' and “\textit{robot}''.
+\paragraph{Initialization.} To ablate the effect of the initialization, we use a sequence of images consisting of the characters as reference images (\textit{i.e.}, \textit{w/o} initialization).
+Adopting the same character as the reference image for the story sequence resulted in a high consistency of all story visualization results, triggering a better aFID.
+However, Tab.~\ref{tab4} shows that when removing the initialization, there is a significant decrease in the image-text alignment of Story-Iter in terms of CLIP-T. Fig.~\ref{fig9} illustrates that without initialization, the diffusion model fails to generate required objects according to texts.